 10. Enjoy Dresden’s Nightlife

 You can grab a cocktail or wine in one of Dresden’s clubs and local bars.
-Most of these dive and cocktail bars are situated at the Elbe Rivers’ North Bank in Neustadt.
+Most of these dive and cocktail bars are at the Elbe Rivers’ North Bank in Neustadt.

 One of the oldest pubs in this area is the Hebedas bar.
 The place offers an ideal atmosphere to chill out at night, and their beer is reasonably priced and nice.
-If you’ve come for the tour with a few of your friends, consider a night out there, party, and chat your night away while playing pool.
+If you’ve come for the tour with a few friends, consider a night out there, party, and chat your night away while playing pool.

 Also, you may check out Madness Bar & Pub or Mondfisch Kneipe & Bar.
 Both of these bars host live events and concerts.
 If you are looking for things to do in Dresden at night, you can never go wrong with these.